pitosalas/cleancont/output/2019-08-06-some-great-links-for-08072019.md

 ---
 title: "Some great links for  08/07/2019"
-subtitle: "[Installing Ubuntu on an external SSD drive on a Macbook – Floris van Breugel](https://florisvanbreu..."
+subtitle: "Installing Ubuntu on an external SSD drive on a Macbook – Floris van Breugel"
 category: "301"
 tags: []
 date: "2019-08-06"